danielharrell/open-eyes-lect-2017-18/Open.md

 Or protected.
 Or folded.
 Or clenched.
 Or concealed.
 Or constipated.[^Dictionary] This may be definition enough for everyday use.
 But what about those deeper moments of speech, when we talk of eyes being opened?
+Or arms?
+Or minds?
 Or hearts?
-Or minds?
 Or again the proverbial door, always open to a friend?
 Here we use the word "open" for a positive condition, a state of being, which any negative definition